bruprod/pymongo_cache/README.md

 The basic implementation stores the data for each MongoCollectionWithCache in an in-memory cache, which is a member of the class.

+## Supported cache backends
+- InMemoryCacheBackend: Stores the data in an in-memory cache

 ## Requirements
 - pymongo must be installed